bcbi/genbank_loader/README.md

 #### 1. Create Local Database ####

-Before the GenBank Loader can be used, the database into which GenBank citations and associated records will be stored must be created.
+Before the GenBank Loader can be used, the database into which GenBank DNA sequences will be stored must be created.
 GenBank Loader is pre-configured to use MySQL as its database back-end.
 If you don't already have it installed, you should first download and install the [MySQL Community Server](https://dev.mysql.com/downloads/mysql/).

 Once MySQL is installed, run the following command from the project's base directory: